-The freshly tweaked bass elevation on the Savanna is less sub and more mid-bass from around 80 to 250Hz with a gentle upwards and down and maybe 2-3dB increase overall in that area.
+The freshly tweaked bass elevation on the Savanna is less sub and more mid-bass from around 80 to 250Hz with a gentle upwards and down and maybe a 2-3dB increase overall in that area.

-It subtler and less brash, so it stays relatively quick-paced and coherent but definitely more solid sounding than the old 4C.
+It is subtler and less brash, so it stays relatively quick-paced and coherent but definitely more solid sounding than the old 4C.
 Sub-bass performance is better than the 4C but still has an element of roll-off once you go really low.

 The PR material has the Savanna as something to use with acoustics so clearly, bass fundamentals and lower octave bass strings are being given a slight but welcome boost.
 Nothing worse than a cello or double bass coming in with no weight or depth in an acoustical recording.

-That additional elevation does give the bass performance some additional texture that makes it a better pairing with rock and EDM than the 4C could muster, it is still not the IEM you are looking for low-end oomph.
+That additional elevation does give the bass performance some additional texture that makes it a better pairing with rock and EDM than the 4C could muster, it is still not the IEM you are looking for with low-end oomph.

 It is accurate, tight, and pacey which is just perfect for complex strings-based work for picking out a double bass G2 plucks down to around an A1.
-An E1 or even a C1 pluck might be a bit more in the background given they down hit below 50Hz but it should be audible.
+An E1 or even a C1 pluck might be a bit more in the background given they hit below 50Hz but it should be audible.